Quantova/consensus-specs/Readme.md

 # Quantova Blockchain

 ## Overview

 Quantova is a high-performance Layer 1 blockchain built on the Substrate framework, utilizing a **Pure Proof of Stake (PPoS)** consensus model.
 Designed for scalability, security, and decentralization, Quantova ensures fast transaction finality and seamless integration with existing blockchain ecosystems.

+To future-proof security against quantum computing threats, Quantova integrates **post-quantum cryptographic mechanisms**, making it one of the first Substrate-based blockchains to adopt quantum-resistant encryption methods.
+The network leverages **lattice-based cryptography**, including **Kyber** for key exchange and **Dilithium** for digital signatures, ensuring long-term resilience against quantum attacks.
+Additionally, Quantova employs the **SHA-3 hashing algorithm**, a NIST-standardized cryptographic hash function, to provide enhanced security for transaction integrity and data authentication.

 <img src="/images/layer_flow.jpg" alt="overview" width="300">